Getting Started with the BIN Data API

 and bin_max

 attributes.
-BIN min/max values identify the BIN range a customer's card sits within, and all cards within a set range share flags indicating important details about them (e.g. card currency, card type, etc).
-As a best practice, always submit up to 10 digits for a PAN when querying BIN Data to narrow down your results to a specific BIN range.
+BIN min/max values identify the BIN range a customer’s card sits within, and all cards within a set range share flags indicating important details about them (e.g. card currency, card type, etc).
+As a best practice, always submit up to 10 digits for a PAN when querying the BIN Data API to narrow down your results to a specific BIN range.